Are you fed up finishing your winter hikes with frozen toes? If so, you’re not alone.

 However, avoiding frigid trotters and foot-fingers is easily done, as our short, straight-talking guide on how to keep your feet warm on a cold-weather hike will demonstrate.

-How to Keep Your Feet Warm on Winter Hikes: 9 Tips
+Keep Your Feet Unfrozen on Winter Hikes: 9 Tips

 1. Buy the Right Boots